lawrence-yoon/m3u8-rip/README.md

 # m3u8-rip
 download video with provided m3u8 link

-very basic ffmpeg script with my preferred options.
+very basic bash script utilizing ffmpeg with my preferred options.

 how to use: